Are you an entrepreneurial undergraduate student with a great idea to impact society?

 Competition winners will win monetary awards and the chance to participate in future startup opportunities.

-The May 2017 will feature three prizes in the following categories:
+The 2018 competiton will feature awards in the following categories:

-Ronald ’57 and Frederick ’86 Fichtl Innovation Award
+Ronald ’57 and Frederick ’86 Fichtl Innovation Awards

 Unrestricted competition for the most innovative and best developed innovation concept.